ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 died; and the eye that mourned for us will be
 dried, and glisten again with joy; and ev
 our children will cease to think of us, and will
-not remember to lisp our names
+not remember to lisp our names.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:in:batch_in_fairmount_ver02:data:sn82016350:00202191344:1859082401:0235/pct:83.480793,63.259571,11.837832,10.432034/!600,600/0/default.jpg"/>
 </td>